milliehol/oscars/README.md

 # Oscars

-This Gem allows you to find the actor who won an Oscar every year.
+This Gem allows you to find out information about each actor who won an Oscar.

 ## Installation